 From there, M1 can automatically rebalance your portfolio for you, or you can go in and manually change how small and large each Pie slice is.
 If you really want to put it on autopilot, you can invest in M1’s Expert Pies—professionally pre-built portfolios designed for different investment goals.
 (And if you want something in the middle, you can even combine Expert Pies with your own custom choices.)

-One major callout before going any further, however, is that while M1 Finance offers pre-made portfolios aligned to several investing goals, the company is not an advisory service.
+One major callout before going any further, however, is that while M1 offers pre-made portfolios aligned to several investing goals, the company is not an advisory service.

 Also worth noting is that, unlike traditional online brokers, you cannot trade stocks and ETFs throughout the trading day.
 At 9:30 a.m. every day the New York Stock Exchange is open, M1 processes all of the orders it has received since the previous trading session.